samuelhward/LOCUST_IO/docs/README.md

 The code aims to be...

 * __simple__ - It is designed to abstract the user away from LOCUST - operations such as converting from one data format to another can be done in two lines.
-Examples on how to use the API are included below, along with an example project.
-Transparency is also key as the code is heavily commented.
+Examples on how to use the API are included below, along with an example project in *LOCUST_IO/docs/example_project* and multiple tutorials in the *LOCUST_IO/docs/HOWTO.md* guide.
+Transparency is also key and the code is heavily commented.

-* __extensible__ - Contributing to the project is simple: to add a new filetype, for example, simply copypaste the read/write functions and use the data dictionary to match up your variables.
-Many functions aren't made class methods to maximise flexibility (and those which take LOCUST_IO objects for arguements can instead take a generic dictionary due to the __ getitem __ method).
-Adding your own plotting and processing routines means just adding them to the respective files in *processing/*.
+* __extensible__ - Contributing to the project is simple: to add a new input/cache/output type, for example, simply copypaste the read/write functions and use the data dictionary to match up your variables.
+Many functions aren't made class methods to maximise flexibility (and those which take LOCUST_IO objects tend to accept generic dictionaries via the __ getitem __ method).
+Adding your own high level plot scripts, analysis tools and workflows means just adding them to the respective files in *src/*.

-* __portable__ - LOCUST_IO has all the infrastructure needed to encapsulate your automated pre/post processing scripts and can be ran 'out of the box' using the *example_project/* with the sample input/output files.
+* __portable__ - LOCUST_IO has all the infrastructure needed to encapsulate your automated pre/post processing workflow and can be ran 'out of the box'.
 Integration with LOCUST simply means cloning the latest version into *LOCUST/* folder!

 Got any burning questions?
 Want to feedback?
 Please raise an issue here on github! or email me at samuel.ward@york.ac.uk - and for quick help check the docstrings!